-Both ESMA and the FCA are placing greater emphasis on Unique Transaction Identifiers (UTI) and their consistent application between counterparties.
-In an effort to align the UK and EU reporting frameworks with global standards, regulators have introduced the UTI generation waterfall developed by CPMI-IOSCO into both EU and UK EMIR Refit 2024.
+In an effort to align the various global reporting frameworks with global standards, regulators have introduced the UTI generation waterfall developed by CPMI-IOSCO (“IOSCO UTI Waterfall”) into both EU and UK EMIR Refit 2024, ASIC Rewrite and MAS Rewrite (it was also incorporated into the CFTC updates which was the first to go live in early 2024).
 This aims to foster data harmonisation and ensure a more globally consistent dataset.

 What is the Unique Transaction Identifier?